CyberAgent/patriot-workflow-scheduler/index.md

 ---
 ## Overview
-The patriot workflow scheduler has developed at CyberAgent for managing batch jobs on Hadoop-based data analytic platform (Patriot).
+The patriot workflow scheduler has developed at CyberAgent for managing batch jobs on our data analytic platform.
 Batch jobs for the scheduler can be defined with original DSL (PBC:
 Patriot Batch Config) which allows modular description of complex dependency flows.